 Results are returned as verbose JSON documents so that you can view document construction and content, in entirety.
-You can use query expressions, shown in the examples, to limit which fields are returned.
+The $select parameter in a query expression can limit which fields are returned.

 Documents are composed of all fields marked as Retrievable in the index.
 To view index attributes in the portal, click realestate-us-sample in the Indexes list on the search overview page.

 Free-form queries, similar to what you might enter in a commercial web browser, are useful for testing an end-user experience.
 For example, assuming the built-in realestate sample index, you could enter "Seattle apartments lake washington", and then you can use Ctrl-F to find terms within the search results.

-Query and filter expressions must be articulated in a syntax supported by Azure Cognitive Search.
+Query and filter expressions are articulated in a syntax implemented by Azure Cognitive Search.
 The default is a simple syntax, but you can optionally use full Lucene for more powerful queries.
 Filter expressions are an OData syntax.